trinker/hclustext/README.md

 ### Cluster Text

 The user can grab the texts from the original documents grouped by cluster using the `get_text` function.
-Here I do a 40 character substring of the document texts.
+Here I demo a 40 character substring of the document texts.

     get_text(ca) %>%